oicr-gsi/shesmu/language.md

 The _expr_ can also be an optional of a named tuple or JSON object.
 If it is, the result will be an optional of the appropriate type.

+#### Swizzled Named Tuple Access
+- _expr_ `.{` _field1_`,` _field2_ `,` ... `}`

+Extracts multiple fields from a named tuple and constructs a tuple with the results.
+The result type will be based on the type of that field in the named tuple.
+If _field_ is not in the named tuple, an error occurs.

+The _expr_ can also be an optional of a named tuple.
+If it is, the result will be an optional of the appropriate type.

 ### Terminals

 #### Action Name Literal